AteamSF/psycho---CV/README.md

-step:1  Choose the image you want to convert into array format. step:2  Provide its path to for it to be readable by the code. step:3  If you want the image to be imported into gray code, use 0 at the end or 1 if you want it to be in original formal. step:4  running this portion of the code will give you the array of the image you provide.
+step:1  Choose the image you want to convert into array format. step:2  Provide its path to for it to be readable by the code. step:3  If you want the image to be imported into gray code, use 0 at the end or 1 if you want it to be in original format. step:4  running this portion of the code will give you the array of the image you provide.